We have created this page to assist reporters in their coverage of stories on Truckers Against Trafficking.

 Making an Impact:

-- Before TAT existed, only sporadic tips were being reported by the trucking industry, but now they have made over 1534 calls to the National Human Trafficking Resource Center, generating 471 cases of sex trafficking involving 1033 victims, 285 of those minors, making them one of the fastest growing demographic of callers nationwide.
+- Before TAT existed, only sporadic tips were being reported by the trucking industry, but now they have made over 1902 calls to the National Human Trafficking Hotline (1-888-3737-888), generating 545 cases of sex trafficking involving 1008 victims, 315 of those minors, making them one of the fastest growing demographic of callers nationwide.

-- National trucking organizations like the American Trucking Association, the Owner-Operator Independent Drivers Association, and the Truckload Carriers Association have entered into partnership with TAT, along with numerous state trucking associations, and large companies (like Ryder, Werner, J.B.
-Hunt, TA/Petro, Bridgestone, and more), in order to get the word out.
+- National trucking organizations like the American Trucking Associations, the Owner-Operator Independent Drivers Association, and the Truckload Carriers Association have entered into partnership with TAT, along with all 50 state trucking associations, and large companies such as Ryder, Werner, J.B.
+Hunt, TA/Petro, UPS, Bridgestone, and more.

-- TAT/the trucking industry were awarded the Suzanne McDaniel Memorial Award for Public Awareness as part of the Congressional Victims Rights Caucus Awards in 2015.
+- TAT was awarded the Suzanne McDaniel Memorial Award for Public Awareness as part of the Congressional Victims Rights Caucus Awards in 2015.
 It was also chosen as one of the 100 Best Practices to fight human trafficking by the United Nations (GIFT).
-It won the Norma Hotaling Award for Demand Reduction, the Award of Distinction from the OK Human Trafficking Task Force, and the Motor Transport Association of CT honored TAT with their Good Buddy Award.
-TAT has also been asked by the State Department to consult with a multitude of countries regarding its model via their International Visitors Leadership Program.
+It won the Norma Hotaling Award for Demand Reduction, the Award of Distinction from the OK Human Trafficking Task Force, the Linking Arms Award from In Our Backyard, the Motor Transport Association of CT honored TAT with their Good Buddy Award, and most recently the American Trucking Associations awarded TAT with their Mike Russell Trucking Image Award.

 Pay Attention to Language